FletcherAU/jitplex/README.md

 ## Notes

-* When Sonarr shifted to a new API version the [Pyarr](https://github.com/totaldebug/pyarr) implementation was [updated](https://github.com/totaldebug/pyarr/issues/108) to match.
-Unfortunately due to unrelated issues the versions of Pyarr that includes this update have been yanked on PyPI.
-Until the issue is resolved upstream I've backported [the fix](https://github.com/totaldebug/pyarr/compare/v3.1.3...FletcherAU:pyarr:backport-upd_episode) on a [personal repo](https://github.com/FletcherAU/pyarr/tree/backport-upd_episode).
-This is the version of Pyarr set out in `requirements.txt` for now.
 * The script queries Sonarr for all series when first running.
 On larger setups this can take a few seconds.
 Timing of this query is included in `-vv` to help inform run frequency and cache decisions.